yugoccp/slack2discord/README.md

 >* excludeChannels: list of channel names to exclude (optional)
 >* mapChannels: map of origin channel to target channel name (optional)

+## Parse your messages
+Go to the project root folder and run:

+`node src/parser.js`

+This will create an folder named `/out` with the parsed messages.

 ## Run the script
-Go to the project folder and run:
+Go to the project root folder and run:

-`node src/index.js`
+`node src/sender.js`

+This script will red files from `/out` and send to Discord.
+Each succesful file migration are moved to `/done` folder.

 ## Discord Bot Creation Reference Guide
 https://discord.com/developers/docs/topics/oauth2#bots